famior01/savior-clone/README.md

 - [ ] Notification improvements
 - [ ] showing like, followers and etc numbers on keys like (K, M, B, T)
 - [ ] There should be the model, which will record all extracted audioes, faces, objects, and emotions, and will be used to train the AI.
-- [ ] Model for getting suggestions, and Report issues to the admin from user.
+- [ ] down the posts if its getting downvotes, and up the posts if its getting upvotes.